100Automations/Architecture/docs/Front-End/index.md

 ## `_layouts/`

-If you are trying to change how all pages look or define how a collections output is supposed to look like then you need to find it here.
+If you are trying to change how all pages look or define a collections output.

 ### _Default_